taniaG02/scib-nextflow/README.md

-# scib-based pipeline for benchmarking single-cell RNA-seq data integration methods in NextFlow
+# ScIB Nextflow pipelines for benchmarking single-cell RNA-seq data integration methods

+This repository contains a Nextflow pipeline for processing and integrating single-cell RNA-seq data, with extended capabilities to run individual steps and considerate dependencies.

 Pipeline inspired in <https://github.com/theislab/scib-pipeline.git> from Luecken et al., 2022.
 For methods implemented in Python, it uses the `scib` Python module (<https://github.com/theislab/scib.git>).
 For methods implemented in R, check `src/R-integration-func.R`.

-## Notes

-These notes will be erased once this goes to a public repo.

 ### Pipeline design